qiluo/toast-notifications-ios/README.md

 # What is iToast

+fsfklsfj ksjlf
+sdkfjlsf
-fsfklsfj ksjlf This page tells you what toast notifications are and why you may need them in your iPhone/iPad application.
+ This page tells you what toast notifications are and why you may need them in your iPhone/iPad application.

 ***